Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Receive the Horsea Coin for winning the GR Island Challenge Cup 10 times!_

-These cannot be obtained until after defeating Villicilli.
-Winning the cup 10 times in a row, without losing, isn't necessary.
+* These can't be obtained until after defeating Villicilli.
+Winning the cup 10 times in a row isn't necessary.
 You only need to win 10 times total.

-To get either Challenge Cup to begin, save your game in any location that aren't the Challenge Halls, Mason's Lab, or Ishihara's house/villa.
-After you save, reset the game, and check the Challenge Halls.
-Like Imakuni?, the Challenge Cups have a chance to begin every time the save file is loaded.
+* To get either Challenge Cup to begin, save your game in any location that's not the Challenge Halls, Mason's Lab, or Ishihara's house/villa.
+After you save, reset, and check the Challenge Halls.
+Similar to Imakuni?, the Challenge Cups have a chance to begin every time the save file is loaded.
 It isn't guaranteed each time, though.
-Just keep resetting and loading until it starts.
-It's possible to have both cups begin on the same file load.
+Keep resetting and loading until it starts.
+It's possible to have both cups begin at the same time.

 ***